Lukecass97/hyperiondev_capstone_projects/Task Manager/README.md

 If a new user is registered, the new user data is added to the text file "user.txt".
 If a new task is added, the new task is added to the text file "tasks.txt".
-If the generate reports option is selected, two text files are generated: "user_overview.txt" and "task_overview.txt" and these files output the data contained in a user-friendly manner.
+If the generate reports option is selected, two text files are generated: "user_overview.txt" and "task_overview.txt".
+The display statistics option outputs the data contained in these files in a user-friendly manner.

 The non-admin user has the ability to:
 <ol>